5l1v3r1/WhatsSpy-Public-wiki/tracker-shutdown-errors.markdown

 ## Login failed!

 Either the phonenumber is wrong, secret is wrong or your account has been disabled by WhatsApp.
 Make sure you do not need use a free SMS service.
 You need a legitimate phonenumber.
 Also make sure you [entered your phonenumber correct](https://gitlab.maikel.pro/maikeldus/WhatsSpy-Public/wikis/getting-started#2-4-setup-the-config).

+## Tree length did not match received length!

+Restart the tracker.
+If this does not work wait a few hours and try again.
+This is an unknown problem caused at WhatsApp side.